smatechnologies/ibm-i-agent-docs/docs/commands-utilities/sbmdbfcmd.md

 Both of these strategies depend on IBM i object authority.
-The first and most important line of defense is the authority to use the actual IBM i command object, SBMDBFCMD, which is stored in the LSAM\'s program object libraries.
+The first and most important line of defense is the authority to use the actual IBM i command object, SBMDBFCMD, which is stored in the LSAM's program object libraries.
 (The default names of those libraries.
 When subsequent LSAM release upgrades are installed, this command will be relocated to the base programs library, default name SMAPGM.
 Other library names may be